jotego/jtcop/README.md

 The MXC-06 chip must have had internal memory for line buffers

+# Misc

+There is a video recording of the Midnight Resistance PCB game play [here](https://www.youtube.com/watch?v=k0V2VGGQ8Cg)

 # Development Support

 This core was possible thanks to the patrons listed